libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 Windows.
 A library fails this requirement if it:

-**Allocates after construction.** Allocation must happen at construction time through `std::pmr::memory_resource`.
+**Allocates after construction.** Allocation must happen at construction time through `std::pmr::polymorphic_allocator<>`.
 Libraries that call `malloc`, `new`, or `free` during normal operation (reads, writes, callbacks) are not permitted.
 If source integration is used, those allocation sites must be replaced and tracked as modifications per [S.9.2](#s92-source-integration-rules).

 ```cpp
 // ❌ Allocation during operation - incompatible with real-time memory budgets